Chia-Pet/cards-console/README.md

 1. Clone or download this repository.
 2. Open `index.html` in your browser.
 3. Replace placeholder cards in `links.json` & `blog.json` or the template in HTML with your own links.
-4. Add blog articles as separate HTML files inside the `blog/` directory (Can be changed in JS).
+4. Add blog articles as separate HTML files inside the `blog/` directory (Can be changed in blog.json).
 5. Enable or customize the F-key mainframe menu in the settings/config.
 6. Customize card metadata to control indicator light colors.
 7. Adjust styles or scripts as needed.